ctboughter/string_method_automate/init_equil/namd/README.md

 TO SUM IT ALL UP: Equilibrate your structure and run a short simulation with colvars set up but NOT applying a force to get the starting structures and colvar variables for generating the string.

+NOTE 01/18/19: The first version of this directory used the quaternion to define angles between proteins.
+This newer version instead uses the P1-P2-P3 method (i.e. picking points from within each protein to define angles)